Jstith/Garbage-CAN/readme.md

 ## Software Stack

 The front-end webpage was created using free bootstrap templates and code.
-The bootstrap is hoted on flask, which reads database information from a sqlite3 database file.
+The bootstrap is hosted on flask, which reads database information from a sqlite3 database file.

 ## Install